Digital Identity Systems

 Neural Continuity Chains

-Timestamped "heartbeat" signatures generated every 47 seconds, cryptographically linked into an unbroken chain.
+Originally developed from Project Caduceus verification protocols.
+The neural interface creates timestamped "heartbeat" signatures every 47 seconds, each cryptographically linked to the previous one.
+The chain extends back to initial identity registration.
 The idea: your chain of consciousness is unique because it was recorded in real time.
 No copy can have the same chain because no copy existed when the chain was being written.

 Biological Markers

-- Body swaps make all physical markers transferable
+- Body swaps render all physical markers transferable

 Cryptographic Identity

-Private/public key pairs tied to initial registration.
+Private/public key pairs tied to identity registration.
+Every identity assertion is cryptographically signed.
 You prove you are you by proving you hold information only you could hold.

-- A perfect consciousness copy includes knowledge of the private key
+- A perfect consciousness copy includes a perfect copy of key knowledge

 - Keys can be extracted under duress or during transfer